mjordan/islandora_solution_pack_remote_resource/README.md

 * you have an IR (not Islandora) and a general repository (Islandora), and you want to make both searchable in the same place
 * you have a general repository (Islandora), but you have some small specialized collections that don't fit into Islandora easily or that you don't have the resources to migrate
-* you want to create curated Islandora collections that include content from a variety of plarforms
+* you want to create curated Islandora collections that include content from a variety of platforms

 Remote resource objects are full Islandora objects, so they can be themed, their usage can be tracked, they can fit into ingestion workflows, etc.